google/travel-impact-model/README.md

 for all cabin classes simplifies integration of the TIM's data with other datasets.

+In cases where flight emissions data is sourced from the EASA [flight emissions label](#flight-emissions-label), estimates will not be generated for any cabin class not explicitly included in the label.

 ## Contrails impact prediction

 The Travel Impact Model estimates the contrail warming impact potential per